Highstar eyes Veolia's $2 billion U.S. waste unit: sources

 While it was not immediately clear if there was another bidder, Highstar appears to be in the lead to buy the Veolia business, the people said.

-Waste Connections Inc WCN.N, a solid waste services company, had been mentioned by industry analysts and bankers as another potential buyer for the Veolia asset, but its chief financial officer said on Thursday the company did not bid.
+Waste Connections Inc WCN.N, a solid waste services company, had been mentioned as another potential buyer for the Veolia asset by industry analysts and bankers, but its chief financial officer said on Thursday the company did not bid.

 "While we actually have the capital to do such a deal, we are not a part of the banker-led auction process," Waste Connections CFO Worthing Jackman told Reuters.